marco-c-yu/quantile-regression-in-datashield/TechnicalNote.md

 > * $\Phi(\cdot)$ is the cumulative distribution function (CDF) of a standard normal distribution and <br>
 > * $\phi(\cdot)$ is the probability density function (PDF) of a standard normal distribution.<br>
 > * $Q_u(\cdot)$ is the quantile function of u. <br>
-> * This federated LQR PK estimator will give the same variance of coefficients estimate as the pooled LQR PK estimator with assess to all Individual Participant Data (IPD).
+> * This federated LQR PK estimator will give the same variance of coefficients estimate as the pooled LQR PK estimator with access to all Individual Participant Data (IPD).
 Therefore, it has the same asymptotic properties as the pooled PK estimator. <br>
 > * In R, the solution in **[DataSHIELD_LQR.R](DataSHIELD_LQR.R)** will be the same as the variance of coefficients estimated in **quantreg::summary.rq(...,se='ker',...)** (the summary.rq function in quantreg package with method used to compute standard errors specified as 'ker') <br>

 ##